mongodb/docs-worker-pool/README.md

 `meta` contains various makefiles and .yaml files used for configuration.
 Changes or additions to/of makefiles and .yaml for publishing purposes should be performed against this branch.
-There is no general requirement to keep `meta` up to date with `master` or `integration`.
+There is no general requirement to keep `meta` up to date with `main` or `integration`.

-### Master
+### Main

-`master` is treated as a running pre-production feature branch.
-Changes should not go into master until properly tested for regressions in an acceptance environment.
-It is an expectation that hotfixes may have to occur on occasion - on such an occasion, a feature branch should be made from the commit hash of the last release tag, and not from the head of master.
-Master may contain changes that have yet to be fully tested for a production release.
+`main` is treated as a running pre-production feature branch.
+Changes should not go into main until properly tested for regressions in an acceptance environment.
+It is an expectation that hotfixes may have to occur on occasion - on such an occasion, a feature branch should be made from the commit hash of the last release tag, and not from the head of main.
+Main may contain changes that have yet to be fully tested for a production release.

 ### Release Tags